 - 4 sections of 14″ inside diameter concrete tree ring ($2 to $3 each = $8 to $12 total)

 - 6 sections of 24″ inside diameter concrete tree ring ($2 to $3 each = $12 to $18 total)

 - Small stones, pebbles, road gravel in your area to fill up gap between the two rings

 Decide where you want to put the fire pit.
 You can place it on concrete (which is easier), but of course, you can also have it on the grass.
 If you do want to put it on grass, you might want to spray the area with some grass and weed killer so that they won’t grow up into the fire pit.

 Now we are going to set up the bigger tree rings first.
 This is because the total height of the smaller rings is shorter than the larger ones.
 Later on, what I’m saying will make more sense.

 Put two pieces flat on the ground forming a circle.
 Then turn the other two pieces upside down, and place them on top of the circle, so that their ridged edges are interlocking.
 Place these upside-down pieces so that half of it is resting on half of the lower ring and its other half on the other ring.

 Fill the ground inside your circle with some stones.
 I mentioned a while ago that the smaller rings are shorter, so this is to have your inner ring level with the outer ring.
 Now try to put the small tree rings inside.
 Do the same steps you did stacking the outer tree rings.
 Remove or add some stones until the two circles are of the same height.

-Fill the gap between to circles with more stones and pebbles.
+Fill the gap between two circles with more stones and pebbles.

 I believe not all Home Depots in the world have tree rings like these.
-So if you happen find tree rings, or other materials to build your pit with, that are of the same height, it would be wiser to stack the smaller rings first before the big ones.
+So if you happen to find tree rings or other materials to build your pit with, that are of the same height, it would be wiser to stack the smaller rings first before the big ones.